About us

 I can really relate and empathise how difficult it is to live with skin issues and my goal is helping people to regain their confidence through natural skincare which is sourced mainly from the British coastline.

-During lockdown I was working from home, behind a screen for most of my time.
-I felt somewhat isolated and static like many others.
+As a graphic designer I was working from home, behind a screen for most of my time.
+I felt somewhat isolated and static like many others during the lockdown years.

 Without necessarily knowing it myself, I was hungry for an activity that brought me closer to interacting with the natural world.

 It was only when I started swimming with a local group that my story with seaweed began.
-I had grown up by the sea but seaweed had always been that thing that tickled your feet and smelt rotten on the beach.
+I had grown up by the sea but seaweed had always been that thing that tickled my feet and smelt pretty rotten on the beach.

-One of the swimmers in the group was a garden designer, and she would always leave with a bag full of washed up seaweed for the garden, explaining how good it was for the soil.
+One of the swimmers in the group was a gardener, and she would always leave with a bag full of washed up seaweed for the garden, explaining how good it was for the soil.

 I began doing the same and started to notice all the different species. my curiosity was sparked and I began pressing them in order to study the species further.